DeeMich/NSG-Traffic-Btwn-VM/README.md

 <img src="https://i.imgur.com/tHGpmFH.png" height="80%" width="80%" alt="Virtual Machine Creation"/>
 </p>
 <p>
-Using Azure, I created a resource group following 2 virtual machines.
-The first operating on Windows and the second running on Linux.
+Using Azure, create a resource group followed with 2 virtual machines.
+The first VM operating on Windows and the second running on Linux.
 </p>
 <br />